d3thmagnet1c/d3thmagnet1c/README.md

 hi im frances / eclipse and i like metal music okay? \m/ (im shit at introducing myself wowwww)

-**I DECLARE MYSELF AS CASTOR HETFIELDS BIGGEST GOONER, IF YOU THINK OTHERWISE I WILL HAVE TO KILL YOU... 👿**
+**I DECLARE MYSELF AS JOTARO KUJO BIGGEST GOONER, IF YOU THINK OTHERWISE I WILL HAVE TO KILL YOU... 👿**

 cuh i also have a potty humor caus i havent matured yet 💔💔💔